shellscape/koa-webpack/README.md

 and the `webpack.config.js` file in the root of your project, automagically, should you choose to let it.
 This negates the need for all of the repetitive setup and config that you get with `koa-webpack-middleware`.

+## Version 2 Breaking Changes

+As of version 2.0.0, Node v4 is no longer supported.
+The minimum version of Node supported is v6.11.
+Browser support is limited to those browsers which support _native_ `WebSocket`.
+That typically means the last two major versions of a browser.
+If you need support for older browsers, please use version 1.x of this module.
+If you would like to submit a fix for a 1.x version of the module, please submit that to the `1.x` branch.

 ## Getting Started